Breach of Fiduciary Duty

 One of the more common remedies in cases where a fiduciary, such as an executor or administrator, fails to conduct his affairs properly, is to ask the Court to revoke his appointment and remove him from office.
 New York Surrogate's Court Procedure Act ("SCPA") Section 711 provides that a person who is interested in the matter may ask the Court for this relief.
 Some of the grounds for removal provided by the statute include the waste of assets, dishonesty, improper management of property and refusal or neglect by the fiduciary to obey a direction of the Court.

-New York Trusts and Estates Lawyers work closely with their fiduciary clients to assist them with complying with the many rules and requirements that concern their fiduciary role.
-It is always best to obtain good sound advise rather than to engage in conduct without full consideration of the harm and damage that may result to an Estate for which a fiduciary may be found to be personally liable.
+New York City lawyers work closely with their fiduciary clients to assist them with complying with the many rules and requirements that concern their fiduciary role.
+It is always best to obtain good sound advise from an attorney rather than to engage in conduct without full consideration of the harm and damage that may result to an Estate for which a fiduciary may be found to be personally liable.

 I graduated in the top 10% of my class at New England School of Law in Boston and have been representing clients in matters involving fiduciary duties for many years.
 I provide my clients with personal representation and work with them to obtain the results they desire.